BESSER-PEARL/BESSER-education/lab3_metamodeling_and_code_generators/README.md

 > ### **Exercise:**
 >
-> Address the limitation above in the SQLAlchemy generator, following the next recomendations:
+> Address the limitation above in the SQLAlchemy generator, following the next recommendations:
 > - Update the code of the structural metamodel of B-UML, to include a new parameter in the *Property* class to capture the *is_unique* information.
 This metamodel is defined in the file *besser/BUML/metamodel/structural/structural.py*
 > - Check the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/20/core/constraints.html) to identify how to define unique fields in a table.
 > - Update the jinja template of the SQLAlchemy Generator to address the uniqueness of fields.
 The templates and the generator code are located in the directory *besser/generators/sql_alchemy*